 20. “Pumped Up Kicks” By Foster The People

-“Pumped Up Kicks” by Foster the People is an ironic song that contrasts upbeat music with dark and disturbing lyrics.
+“Pumped Up Kicks” by Foster the People is a song about irony that contrasts upbeat music with dark and disturbing lyrics.

 The song talks about a young boy’s troubling fantasy of carrying out a school shooting in an attempt to seek revenge on those who isolate him.

-It serves as a reminder of the destructive potential that lies beneath the facade of innocence presented by youth.
+It serves as a reminder of the destructive potential beneath the facade of innocence presented by youth.

 21. “Celebrity Skin” By Hole